mamrhein/rational/README.md

 #### Computations

-When importing _rational_, its _Rational_ type is registered in Pythons numerical stack as subclass of _number.Rational_.
+When importing _rational_, its _Rational_ type is registered in Pythons numerical stack as subclass of _numbers.Rational_.
 It supports all operations defined for that base class and its instances can be mixed in computations with instances of all numeric types mentioned above.